hashhashu/separable-notes/README_ZH.md

 * add follow pos for outline view of `sepNotes.md`
 * add outline edit for view of `sepNotes.md`(move left/right)
 * outline for `sepNotes.md` can be adjusted by drag and drop
+* outline order for `sepNotes_category` can be adjusted by drag and drop

 #### 0.1.6
 * relative path is used instead of original absolute path to make it more portable